After years of dominating Sunday night television, HBO blockbuster Game of Thrones has just one episode left to put a bow on its record-breaking run.

 The problems begin right at the start of the episode, when Daenerys sends her horde of horsemen charging into a pitch-black field full of undead wights.
-Although the Dothraki were armed with some nifty flaming swords, we see the light from their weapons extinguished almost instantly.
+Although the Dothraki were armed with some nifty flaming swords, we see the light from their weapons extinguished almost instantly during their breathtaking battle charge.
 Very few make it back to the castle alive, all because they didn’t properly anticipate the level of resistance they’d face.

-Later in the episode, we see the battle plan continue to fall apart when the Night King revives dead Stark ancestors buried in the crypts of Winterfell.
-Because the crypts were the one place everyone believed would be safe, there are no soldiers around to defend the women and children.
-More tragedy ensues.
+Later in the episode, we see the defense plan continue to fall apart when the Night King revives dead Stark ancestors buried in the crypts of Winterfell.
+Because the crypts were the one place everyone believed would be safe, there were no soldiers around to defend the women and children.
+More tragedy follows.

 Your sales reps’ buyer interactions won’t always go as planned, either.
 The stakes won't be life-or-death in sales, but organizations still can’t afford to waste buyers’ time or miss out on potential deals.
 They need a sales readiness strategy that equips them with the knowledge and skills to succeed, every time.